MoloToha/lua-2018-project/README.md

 # lua-2018-project
 # Project description
-A small microframework for Web development which supports simple routing, template rendering and other minor things like logging, sesison handling, etc.
+A small microframework for Web development which supports simple routing, template rendering and other minor things like logging, session handling, etc.

 # Project phases
 - **Phase 1**: research available instruments.
 We need at least: HTTP library, existing HTML template language for Lua.
 Prepare a little prototype using found instruments.
 Decide on framework's project structure